hakaru-dev/hakaru/docs/workflow/discrete.md

 Once we have transformed our original model (`burglary.hk`) into a function that is better suited to making the inference that we are interested in (`burglary_disintegrate_simplify.hk`), we can use the generated function to create a new Hakaru program that knows that the alarm has been triggered (`alarm == true`).
 In this case, the only change that needs to be made is to the line `fn x5 bool:`, which tells the Hakaru program what state the alarm is in.
-Since we are only interested in cases where `alarm == true`, we must change this line to `x5 = true`:
+Since we are only interested in cases where `alarm == true`, we must change this program so that it uses the known information.
+The program produced by `disintegrate` is an [anonymous function](../lang/functions.md), which means that we can assign it to a name and use it later in the program:

 ````nohighlight
 burglary = fn x5 bool: